mgoodhart5/book_club/README.md

 ![user view](/.readme/view.jpg)

 ## ActiveRecord Queries and Statistics
-We worked with relational databases and queries with many to many relationships.
+We worked with a relational database and queries with many to many relationships.

 ##### Our Schema